NajeebArif/jms-2.0-poc/README.md

 The application is packaged as a simple war and was tested on Welogic 12.2.1.

 This application can also be treated as an example for using CDI in a war (beans.xml in WEB-INF)

+### The loadBalancer
+This app is used to load balance the inbound traffic to weblogic server to multiple weblogic clusters in Round Robin fashion.